qd29/SCIP/update_instructions.md

-# Instructions to Update SCIP Annotation Files
+# Instructions for Updating SCIP Annotation Files

 The following annotation files used by the SCIP Prioritization Module (Table S3 of the SCIP manuscript) need to be updated regularly.